IhsanAli-mia/MultiSensor-Fusion-Lake-Demo/README.md

     Reprojects the image to ECEF (EPSG:4978)

+    Converts it into a zarr compressed array

+    Creates a corresponding STAC Metadata file

-    Uploads the result to the fusion-lake bucket in MinIO
+    Uploads the zarr array and the STAC file to the fusion-lake bucket in MinIO